 Note: The examinee can verify scores for the site administrator by presenting an Official WorkKeys Score Report.
 If needed, the examinee can obtain Workkeys transcripts.

-- The administrator writes the examinee's name on the front of the certificate and completes and signs the back of the certificate.
+- Writes the examinee's name on the front of the certificate and completes and signs the back of the certificate.

-- The administrator attaches the Instructional Support Inventory (with an acceptable or above rating) to the certificate.
+- Attaches the Instructional Support Inventory (with an acceptable or above rating) to the certificate.